Please send your comments with the subject line “Comments on Pediatric ARV Guidelines” to ContactUs@aidsinfo.nih.gov by March 20, 2015.

 More common: Headache, insomnia, diarrhea, nausea, rash, and hyperpigmentation/skin discoloration (possibly more common in children).

 Less common (more severe): Neutropenia.
 Lactic acidosis and severe hepatomegaly with steatosis, including fatal cases, have been reported.
-Exacerbations of hepatitis have occurred in HIV/hepatitis B virus-coinfected patients who changed from emtricitabine-containing to non-emtricitabine-containing regimens.
+Exacerbations of hepatitis have occurred in HIV/hepatitis B virus (HBV)-coinfected patients who changed from emtricitabine-containing to non-emtricitabine-containing regimens.

 Efficacy and Pharmacokinetics